jacekroszkowiakdev/aws-notebooks/aws_services.md

 ## Amazon Relational Database Service (RDS)

+## Amazon Inspector

+Amazon Inspector is an automated vulnerability management service that continually scans workloads for software vulnerabilities and unintended network exposure.
+Amazon Inspector automatically discovers workloads, such as Amazon EC2 instances, containers, and Lambda functions, and scans them for software vulnerabilities and unintended network exposure.

 ## Systems Manager

+Systems Manager is a secure end-to-end management solution for hybrid cloud environments.
+Systems Manager is the operations hub for your AWS applications and resources and consists of four core feature groups.

 Systems Manager is a management service that helps a user perform and automate administration tasks, including the following: